BREAKING

 men have reported a willingness to die

-for their Borderline--and a truly disordered individual might ask
+for their Borderline, and a deeply disordered individual might ask

 this of you, to prove your devotion!
-There is such an intense need
+You feel such an intense need

 to have your affection returned, you could be "dying

-to love her," but this actually mirrors your own
+to love her," but this essentially mirrors your own

-He struggles to trust this woman he loves--but Stone gives us a
+He struggles to trust this woman he loves, but Stone's character

 Borderlines